diunito/ctf_scripts/vuln/README.md

 # dump.sh
 Cyclic dump of the Network traffic and send to tulip

+# proxy_helper.py
+Script that parses running dockers and goes to modify their comopse file to suit execution under ctf_proxy

 ## one command
 Autostart software deploy on the vulnbox